 Check out our alumni network on Linkedin

-Eight of the world's 10 largest medical device companies are located in Ireland.
+Nine of the world's 10 largest medical device companies have operations in Ireland.
 Examples of global companies with substantial operations include Abbott, Bayer, Becton Dickinson, Boston Scientific, Johnson & Johnson, Guidant, Medtronic and Stryker.
-The sector employs over 24,000 people in 160 companies and generates sales in excess of Eur6 billion annually.
+The sector employs over 32,000 people in 300+ companies and generates sales in excess of Eur6 billion annually.
 Over half of the medical technologies companies based in Ireland have dedicated R&D facilities.
 This continued investment has stimulated the emergence of an indigenous cluster of over 100 innovation-led companies along the entire Medtech value chain - from R&D intensive technologies, to proprietary products, contract design and manufacturing, packaging and sterilisation.
 This has positioned Ireland as a world-class centre of excellence for medical devices.